lorians22/ChickenMap/README.md

 - Pillow

-These libraries can be installed automatically by opening a command prompt/Terminal, navigating to the folder, and using `pip3` to read the requirements file:
+- sv-ttk

+These can be installed by double-clicking the `REQS_WIN.cmd` file on Windows or `REQS_MAC.command` on MacOS.
+MacOS users will likely be prompted with a security pop-up due to the system [Gatekeeper](https://support.apple.com/en-us/HT202491#openanyway).
+Bypass this by  navigating to [Privacy and Security in System Preferences](x-apple.systempreferences:com.apple.preference.security?Privacy), and clicking Open Anyway next to *REQS_MAC.command* in the Security pane.

 ### Windows